A Coaching Power Tool Created by Marie Holive

 Once you replace negative thoughts with positive ones, you’ll start having positive results.
 Willie Nelson

 People with positive thinking are generally empowered to act and achieve their goals.
 On the contrary, negative thinking can paralyse us, bringing fears and doubts and preventing us from taking the actions that can get us closer to our goals.

-This paper is about how an individual can use those negative thoughts to understand what’s in the way of their goals and how he/she with or without the help of a coach can help turn that negative thinking into positive thinking.
+This paper is about how individuals can use those negative thoughts to understand what’s in the way of their goals and how they can turn that negative thinking into positive thinking, with or without the help of a coach.

 I believe positive thinking can be learned and it is like a muscle we need to regularly exercise!

 Negative thinking is a dis-empowering perspective.
 In fact, when taken to the extreme, it could be identified as one of the most common dis-empowering perspectives as described by writers McKay, Davis, and Fanning in Thoughts and Feelings – Taking Control of Your Moods and Your Life.
 They call it “filtering: focusing on the negative details of a situation and filtering out all positive aspects.”As advised by the writers, if you can identify that negative perspective, to challenge self-sabotaging patterns of thinking, you could learn from that awareness and re-frame it in a way that serves you.
 The important thing to determine is whether a negative perspective works for you or not: if that supports you to grow then it is useful, otherwise, it is key to understand it, so you can replace it with a more helpful perspective.
 In the case of the negative filtering, they suggest the following more empowering perspective: “most experiences in life have a mixture of good and bad in them and I choose to focus on the good.”
 It is like looking at a glass half full versus half empty.